kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 Goal: Show the SMALL change from Step 6 (inline Azure policy) to a template-based Azure policy.
 Everything else from Step 6 stays the same.
 You have TWO equivalent options:

 1. Convert the SAME role (Reader) from inline properties to a template reference.
-2. Keep the original inline Reader policy and ADD a new template-based role (e.g. Contributor) — useful if you want to compare side‑by‑side once.
+2. Keep the original inline Reader policy and ADD a new template-based low-impact role (e.g. Tag Contributor) — useful if you want to compare side‑by‑side once.

 Below are both patterns with an explicit, minimal diff so you can “see” the change clearly.